ER season 1: Production

 The series pilot was executive produced by Michael Crichton and John Wells, Dennis Murphy produced the pilot episode and Wendy Spence Rosato served as associate producer.
 Crichton, Wells, and Spence-Rosato continued these roles for the series proper while Murphy was replaced as producer by Christopher Chulack.
 Also joining the production team were Mimi Leder, Robert Nathan, and Lydia Woodward as supervising producers and Paul Manning as Co-producer.

 Crichton wrote the series pilot and is credited as the creator of the series for the rest of the season.
 Producers Wells, Nathan, Woodward, and Manning were regular writers for the first season.
 Medical specialist and technical advisor Lance Gentile made his television writing debut in the first season.
 His first teleplay "Love's Labor Lost" won multiple Emmy Awards.
 Medical student Neal Baer was the season's other regular writer.
 Tracey Stern contributed the script for a single episode.

 Producers Leder and Chulack were regular directors on the first season.
 Rod Holcomb directed the pilot episode and returned for a regular season episode.
 Charles Haid, Elodie Keene, and Fred Gerber also helmed multiple episodes.
 Film director Quentin Tarantino contributed a single episode.
-Other single episode directors include Mark Tinker, Vern Gillum, James Hayman, Daniel Sackheim, Félix Enríquez Alcalá, Anita Addison, James Hayman, and Donna Deitch.
+Other single episode directors include Mark Tinker, Vern Gillum, James Hayman, Daniel Sackheim, Félix Enríquez Alcalá, Anita Addison, and Donna Deitch.